Dansk-Golf-Union/dgu-integration/docs/integration-guide.md

 ### How do I look up member info?

+This is dependent on your access level and agreement.
+1. If you represent a given golf club and have been given access to all members without their consent by the club then you can look up members in that (or those) club(s).
+2. If you are an independent actor you will need player consent to access their information.
+That is given through the OAuth login and accompanying token - refer to the [OAuth Guide](./oauth-guide).

+Re point 1:

-You can get info about a specific member in any club by making the following API request.
+You can get info about a specific member in a club you are certified to access by making the following API request.
 You can refer to the member by
 • lifetimeID
 • unionID